ImErvin/Spring-Shop/README.md

 # Spring-Shop
-An online shop developed in Spring Boot and MySQL
+An online shop developed in Spring MVC and MySQL

 This application was developed as part of my ServerSide RAD module in Software Development year 3.
 <hr/>